samworrall/CV/README.md

 I am an advocate for clean, DRY, readable, and adaptable code.
 I have learned that in the long run, this approach lowers the risk of mistakes having wide spread effect, and allows new features to be added with ease without breaking current tests.

 I believe that a TDD approach is integral to good software development.
-At makers, I have found that compliance to the ways of TDD have massively improved my ability to write efficient code, debug and gain visibility when faced with blockers.
+At makers and my current role, I have found that compliance to the ways of TDD have massively improved my ability to write efficient code, debug and gain visibility when faced with unexpected and unoforseeable edge cases.

 #### Debugging

-I take a very methodical approach to debugging techniques, an approach that I have learned and developed whilst at Makers.
+I take a very methodical approach to debugging techniques, an approach that I learned at Makers and have developed over the last year or so.
 This approach helps me work through problems independently, and has also allowed me to help others who run into blockers.

 #### Analysis and research

 I cultivated my analytical and research skills whilst at university.
 Essays that required hard source-based evidence along with a critical mindset made up a large part of the curriculum.
 The very nature of the degree gave me the opportunity to analyse and scrutinise not only the work of a range of scholars, but also my own.

-These skills have allowed me to learn independently, and hold my code to a high standard whilst at Makers Academy.
-Structured and intuitive research plays a key role when faced with problems, especially useful when I had to learn Rails and Node in a matter of days; and self criticism and analysis help maintain DRY and readable code.
+These skills have allowed me to learn independently, and I often use resources that are openly available to me such as Stack Overflow, official documentation, as well as Github to supplement my knowledge and help me reach a solution.
+Structured and intuitive research plays a key role when faced with problems, especially useful when I had to learn Rails and Node in a matter of days at Makers.
+These skills have continued to serve me through the beginning of my professional career.

 #### Customer service